Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 {% include figure
 image_path="/assets/images/posts/password_problem/password_guessing.svg"
-alt="passphrase guessing image" caption="passphrase guessing of an online account - this involves the attacker trying one passphrase after another until a successful logon is achieved.
+alt="Passphrase guessing image" caption="Passphrase guessing of an online account - this involves the attacker trying one passphrase after another until a successful logon is achieved.
 This can be done at incredible machine speeds with thousands of passphrases per user in a short time." %}

-passphrase guessing is sometimes prevented by the website or service in question (Captchas 'I am not a robot' tests or phone pin lockouts), but is still a real threat, especially if the attacker has some information with which to make informed guesses (lot's of people use their significant other's name, year of birth + exclamation mark, for example).
+Passphrase guessing is sometimes prevented by the website or service in question (Captchas 'I am not a robot' tests or phone pin lockouts), but is still a real threat, especially if the attacker has some information with which to make informed guesses (lot's of people use their significant other's name, year of birth + exclamation mark, for example).

 ## Breaches & cracking
 Breaches happen when a company loses data either accidentally or as part of some deliberate attack.
 There have been numerous online breaches in the past, like the [Yahoo](https://www.infosecurity-magazine.com/news/yahoo-confirms-the-breach-of-500mn/){:target="_blank"}, [Adobe](https://krebsonsecurity.com/2013/10/adobe-breach-impacted-at-least-38-million-users/){:target="_blank"} and [RockYou](https://techcrunch.com/2009/12/14/rockyou-hack-security-myspace-facebook-passwords/?guccounter=1&guce_referrer=aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8&guce_referrer_sig=AQAAAHgn9MBfg8QnKtULXKCw3REA4Ckq7iQlR5isYkAMWQSYtOaunB_3y-erN-74U0BQMu2rgvv5M4lVk7qzStk8UcrTSQ3EvR8pUkfOTWmd3uGhU6ZN4gx5gvbh1-mFMmULmEOvP8vmDDjf_ib8-y7m8skEoTKIi9hE-9nbJWMAO5zi){:target="_blank"} breaches; similar events continue to this day.